martinjrrr/Linux.dots/README.md

 _____________________________________________________________________________________

-# Configuring Konsole and Grub Bootloader
+# Configuring Konsole and Grub Bootloader Menu

 We are now going to Setup an equivalent to OhMyZSH to make our terminal look better